B Locus

 The B locus only affects eumelanin.

-Being homozygous recessive b/b will turn all of the pigment in the nose and skin to brown.
 All brown-based patterns come with a brown nose as well as brown lips, gums, eye rims, skin spots, footpads, and nails.
-Typically, they will also have somewhat lighter eye colors compared to black dogs.
+Typically, chocolate dogs will also have somewhat lighter eye colors compared to black dogs.
+But they don’t have to.

 The b Allele